wp-plugins/blogchat-chat-system/readme.txt

 = 1.0.1.1 =

 Fixed an issue with the sidebar tabs when option show_online_panel is false.
 Corrected width of chatcenter panel in mobile.

+= 1.0.2 =

+Version 1.0.2 introduces a horizontal layout in addition to the vertical layout.

 == Upgrade Notice ==